f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 ---------------------------------------------

-To copy the SNMP MIB files from VELOS to a remote https server use the following API call:
+To copy the SNMP MIB files from VELOS to a remote HTTPS server use the following API call:

 .. code-block:: bash